 Actually as awesome as that would be the real secret is steam creating hundreds of paper thin layers of dough and butter in a process called lamination.
 That is where the real magic takes place, it’s all in the technique of creating those glorious layers.

 By making a dough (détrempe) and rolling and folding with butter over and over again until all the layers are formed.
-These layers are often so thin than aren’t even visible but once baked, the butter melts and the water in those layers turns to steam puffing up each thing layer of dough, eventually evaporating and leaving behind those crisp, buttery, flaky layers.
+These layers are often so thin they aren’t even visible but once baked, the butter melts and the water in those layers turns to steam; puffing up each thing layer of dough, eventually evaporating and leaving behind those crisp, buttery, flaky layers.

 So even though the allure of shop-bought puff pastry may seem to much to resist when you need a quick pastry fix.
 Making your own puff pastry can be extremely satisfying and will always surpass any shop bought pastry, in term of it’s flakiness, butteriness and also in flavour.

 My puff pastry recipe differs slightly by using salted butter giving a far more flavourful and satisfying pastry, and once you have completed all the rolls and folds you will have 6561 delicious buttery layers to work with.
 So grab your rolling pin and get ready to reach a kitchen milestone, making your very own puff pastry.

 — Al Brady

 Sift the flour and salt into a large bowl and add the water.
 Using a palette knife cut through the flour and water to gently bring the mixture together without over working it.
 Form the mixture into a ball and knead lightly until the dough has smoothed out – this process is known as making a ‘détrempe’.
 Wrap the dough and chill for 20 minutes.